Thohoyandou: Economy

 Thohoyandou is the main development node in Thulamela Local Municipality with a total of approximately 70,000 residents within the boundaries of the town.
 It is further surrounded by numerous rural settlements situated on the outskirts of the built-up area.

 Thohoyandou's CBD was originally designed as a super mall with large walkways and water fountains, flowers and green areas.
 The parking lot was situated on the outskirts and people would walk to the shops.
 Shortage of vacant land within the CBD has slowed its growth and kept it from expanding further.
 The CBD has also suffered from a lack of maintenance over the past fifteen years.
-There is a big mall "Thavhani Mall", that has been built in Thohoyandou.
+Thavani Mall, a new regional shopping mall opened near the CBD in 2017.

 Other towns which are nearby Thohoyandou are Sibasa, 8 km; Dzanani, 45 km; Malamulele, 45 km; Makhado, 85 km; Musina, 139 km; and Polokwane, 188 km.
 Surrounding locations and villages include, Maniini, Muledane, Shayandima, Tswinga, Itsani, Manamani, Maungani, Tshisahulu and Duthuni.